bharathkrishna0/BharathKrishna_2YR_MEC/README.md

-# BharathKrishna_2YR_MEC
-FOR code a pookalam
-by FOSS MEC
-with love
+This project uses Python's Turtle graphics library to replicate a traditional Kerala floral pookalam .